-Dudley Castle, West Midlands
+Dudley Castle, Dudley, West Midlands

 Dudley Castle Ghosts

-The Grey Lady
+The Grey Lady Ghost

-She is said to wander aimlessly around the castle and its grounds, believed to because her requests on her death bed were not granted.
+She is said to wander around the castle and its grounds, believed to because her requests on her death bed were not granted.
 She asked to be buried beside her daughter and that her husband attend the funeral.
 Because neither occurred, Dorothy continues to be tormented to this day and therefore cannot rest.

 The ghost of Dorothy can often be seen near the Castle Keep and in the pub that was named after her on the castle grounds, the Grey Lady Tavern.
-Since opening there have been many reports here, mostly of unexplained sounds, alarms going off in the middle of the night without explanation, and extreme drops in temperature, that’s often accompanied by a strange blue mist that floats through the bar.
+Since opening, there have been many reports here, mostly of unexplained sounds, alarms going off in the middle of the night without explanation, and extreme drops in temperature that’s often accompanied by a strange blue mist that floats through the bar.

 The Chapel Undercroft

 The most haunted location in the castle is thought to be the chapel undercroft.
-In an Ancient Room there is a stone coffin, that is believed to have once held the body of one of the most castle’s most feared Lords, John Somery.
+In an Ancient Room, a stone coffin is believed to have once held the body of one of the most castle’s most feared Lords, John Somery.
 On many occasions, people have reported seeing legs beside the coffin, believed to be John himself.

 The Little Drummer Boy

-Another popular ghost of Dudley Castle is that of a Civil War drummer boy.
+Another famous ghost of Dudley Castle is that of a Civil War drummer boy.
 He was killed during a skirmish by a single bullet from one of the most inaccurate firearms invented, the 17th Century musket!
 He’s heard many times at night, banging away on his drum in various drum rolls as if in battle.
 It’s deemed as bad luck to hear or see him due to the unfortunate nature in which he died.

-Upcoming Dudley Castle Ghost Hunts
+Visiting Dudley Castle